goshiros/Machine-Learning-Coursera/8 - Anomaly detection and Recommender Systems/README.md

 loadMovieList.m - Loads the list of movies into a cell-array\
 movie ids.txt - List of movies\
 normalizeRatings.m - Mean normalization for collaborative filtering\
-submit.m - Submission script that sends your solutions to our servers\
 [+] estimateGaussian.m - Estimate the parameters of a Gaussian distribution with a diagonal covariance matrix\
 [+] selectThreshold.m - Find a threshold for anomaly detection\
 [+] cofiCostFunc.m - Implement the cost function for collaborative filtering